jmadden/outbound-calling-example/README.md

 ## Use Case

 Connect an incoming call to a Twilio Phone number to another phone number or Voice Client address.
-An example may be if you want to dial to

 ## Twilio Technologies Used